SMALL LIVING ROOM IDEAS

 Budget-Friendly Tips: Making It Work Without Breaking the Bank

-For smaller accents—throw pillows, decorative objects, small side tables—mix high and low.
-Splurge on something unique and pair it with affordable basics.
-The key is to not overdo it.
 In a small space, even one or two well-chosen accessories can change the vibe completely.
 By being selective, you naturally avoid clutter and create a sense of curated intention.